jsjtxietian/clox/ReadMe.md

 * Write a handful of different benchmark programs to validate our hash table implementation.
 * The compiler adds a global variable’s name to the constant table as a string every time an identifier is encountered.
 It creates a new constant each time, even if that variable name is already in a previous slot in the constant table.
 That’s wasteful in cases where the same variable is referenced multiple times by the same function.
 That in turn increases the odds of filling up the constant table and running out of slots, since we only allow 256 constants in a single chunk.
 Optimize this.
 * Looking up a global variable by name in a hash table each time it is used is pretty slow, even with a good hash table.
 Can you come up with a more efficient way to store and access global variables without changing the semantics?
+* Our simple local array makes it easy to calculate the stack slot of each local variable.
+But it means that when the compiler resolves a reference to a variable, we have to do a linear scan through the array.
+Come up with something more efficient.
+* Pick a keyword for a single-assignment variable form to add to Lox.
+Justify your choice, then implement it.
+An attempt to assign to a variable declared using your new keyword should cause a compile error.
+* Extend clox to allow more than 255 local variables to be in scope at a time.

 ####  Test Cases
 * todo